Article updated Aug 2023.

 Historical information follows below.

-On the 5th April 2023 Turnitin launched a new reporting feature that will highlight text suspected of being written by a Generative Artificial Intelligence Tool (GAIT) such as ChatGPT.
+On the 5th April 2023 Turnitin launched a new reporting feature that will highlight text suspected of being written by a Generative Artificial Intelligence Tool such as ChatGPT.

 The feature is only available to educators and administrators.
 Students are not be able to view the AI writing report.

 Where to find the AI writing report and what will it look like?

 At Macquarie University the feature has been added to “Turnitin Feedback Studio with Originality” via the Similarity report tool bar for both iLearn integrated assessments and direct submission assessments.
 It will not be available in iThenticate or Authorship (Originality).

 Sections of text will be flagged (highlighted – as in the example below) in long-text student submissions where a Turnitin algorithm has predicted a high probability that the section of text was written by a Gen AI tool.

 Turnitin have provided a slide set with more details of what it looks like and the main features.
 See this video of a preview demonstration from Turnitin showing a development version of the detection tool.
 The production version is shown in the image above.

 Detection is limited to English only, long form text as one would find in an essay or report.
 It will not check short snippets of text, tables, bullet points or lists.
 It will not work to check computer programming code and is will not produce useful results on writing such as poetry.

 It is important to note that Turnitin have stated that the feature as launched on 5th April 2023 is in ‘preview’ status.
 A flagged section of text is not definitive in the same way as a text match.
 See below for ‘How does the new AI writing detection feature compare to text matching?’